 Because I KNOW this man, let him be clear.`

-This is the first Kingdom Poets post about Elizabeth Barrett Browning: second post, third post.
+This is the first Kingdom Poets post about Elizabeth Barrett Browning: second post, third post, fourth post.

 Entry written by D.S.
 Martin.
 He is the award-winning author of the poetry collections Poiema (Wipf & Stock) and So The Moon Would Not Be Swallowed (Rubicon Press).
 They are both available at: www.dsmartin.ca